VirtoCommerce/vc-docs/storefront/user-guide/docs/shopping/searching-for-products.md

 # Search options

-Within the Storefront, there are two ways to search for products:
+Within the Frontend Application, there are two ways to search for products:

 * **Keyword search**: Use the search box to find products based on keywords, SKU numbers, or other product attributes.
 * **Faceted search**: Use facets to further refine your search results.